DDOT Trees is the Urban Forestry Division (UFD) whose primary mission is to keep the District's street canopy healthy, safe, and growing.

 How to identify tree diseases in Washington, DC.

-In addition to permitting, planting, and maintaining tree populations, the Urban Forestry Administration arborists are authorized to protect DC’s trees by issuing citations that carry financial or other penalties for violations of regulations.
+In addition to permitting, planting, and maintaining tree populations, the Urban Forestry Division arborists are authorized to protect DC’s trees by issuing citations that carry financial or other penalties for violations of regulations.